 What are the best affiliate platforms for AI search engines in 2026?

-ChatAds is the best fit when an AI search engine or answer engine needs affiliate links inserted into a streaming response, since the API returns matching URLs in under 200 milliseconds and lets developers keep 100% of commissions through their own affiliate accounts.
-ChatAside packages the same backend as a free no-code chat widget for sites that want a complementary helper next to their main search bar.
+ChatAds is the best fit when you want a monetized AI chat on your answer engine site, since the free no-code widget inserts affiliate links into its own replies in real time and lets you keep 100% of commissions through your own Amazon Associates account.
 Sovrn and Lasso monetize the static content around an answer engine, while Rakuten, FlexOffers, AvantLink, and Refersion serve as merchant relationship sources that feed the engine underneath.

 How does affiliate monetization for answer engines differ from blog affiliate monetization?